 In addition to the written exams, each candidate must pass an oral exam in either Civilization or Literature.
-This exam will consist of a 45-minute question and answer session; questions will reflect the coursework completed by the candidate.
-The examiners (two faculty members from the Department of French and Italian) are selected by the student in consultation with the DGS.
+This exam will consist of a 45-minute question and answer student in consultation with the DGS.

 IV.
 Passing and retakes

 The candidate must attain a grade no lower than B- on each of the exams in order to pass.
 Should a candidate fail any of the exams and wish second consideration for the degree, they have one opportunity to retake the failed exam(s) during the following semester at the regularly scheduled examination time.
 No MA degree will be awarded unless a passing grade is achieved on each of the exams.